Feton-alberekit/rock-paper-scissors-web/README.md

 ---

-## How to Use the Web App
+## 🚀 How to Use the Web App

 1. Open the live demo link.
-2. Upload an image of a hand gesture.
+2. Click **Choose File**.
-3. The model will analyze the image.
+3. Upload an image of a hand gesture.
-4. The predicted class will be displayed.
+4. The model will predict whether the image is Rock, Paper, or Scissors.
-5. Confidence scores for each class will also be shown.
+5. The prediction result and confidence scores will be displayed on the page.

 Live Demo: